smithfield-studio/acf-svg-icon-picker/README.md

 # ACF SVG Icon Picker Field

-Add an easy to use ACF field to your theme that allows users to select SVG icons from a folder in your theme.
-The field returns the name of the SVG.
+Add an ACF field to your theme that lets users easily select SVG icons from a specified folder.
+The field returns the SVG's name.

 ## Compatibility